Friday, 14 May 2021

 Thus, “political correctness”, which came to mean speech that caused the least amount of offence, particularly when speaking of groups who are socially disadvantaged or discriminated against, was portrayed in an extremely negative light.
 Right propaganda stated that political correctness was censorship, and a restriction on freedom of speech.
 Meanwhile, leftists believed that the Right had villainized the idea of “political correctness”, to get away with hate speech and other similar discrimination.

 I think this is the essence of why an anti-PC stand is problematic.
 You can use it to justify any number of statements, and subsequently actions, against victimised groups.
 I believe that the moment you state that you “don’t believe in political correctness”, you also state that you don’t believe in treating people of persecuted races, religions, classes, genders, and sexual orientations with respect.
-You state that you are a narrow-minded, bigoted human being.
+You state that you are a narrow-minded human being.

 This translates into our everyday lives, too!
 For example, every time you use the pronoun “he” instead of “they”, you are erasing people of more than fifty different gender groups.
 You are indirectly saying that the people who fall into these categories matter less than males.
 You are becoming another droplet in the bottomless well of misogyny.